Parallel Simulation of Contact and Actuation for Soft Growing Robots: Introduction

 \section{Introduction}

 Soft growing robots, also known as vine robots, are a class of continuum robots that extend from the tip by pressure-driven eversion~\cite{hawkes2017soft}.
-Since growth isolates the robot from the environment, vine robots have shown significant beneficial behaviors in tasks with natural pathways to follow, such as medical procedures~\cite{girerd2024material,borvorntanajanya2024model,berthet2021mammobot}, pipe inspection~\cite{qin2024design}, and archaeology~\cite{coad2019vine}.
+Since growth isolates the robot from the environment, vine robots have shown significant beneficial behaviors in tasks with natural pathways to follow, such as medical procedures~\cite{girerd2024material,borvorntanajanya2024model,berthet2021mammobot}, especially for colonoscopies and endoscopies~\cite{colonoscope, endoscope, InchIGRAB}, pipe inspection~\cite{qin2024design}, and archaeology~\cite{coad2019vine}.
 These behaviors arise from the passive buckling of thin inflated tubes~\cite{comer_levy,haggerty19}, a challenging feature to accurately model.

-Multiple works have examined the modeling and use of this passive deformation~\cite{greer20, fuentes23}.
-However, these works have been limited to purely passive behavior, primarily due to the increased difficulty of modeling the effects of active steering.
-Other works have also addressed the general simulation of vine robot growth with zero or some pre-formed deformations, including fast, kinematic-only models~\cite{fuentes25} and dynamic simulations~\cite{jitosho2021dynamics,li2021bioinspired}.
+Multiple works have examined kinematic models to predict and use this passive deformation~\cite{greer20, fuentes23}.
+However, the heuristic models in these works have been limited to purely passive behavior, primarily due to the increased difficulty of modeling the effects of active steering.
+Other works have also addressed the general simulation of vine robot growth with at most some pre-formed deformations, including fast, kinematic-only models~\cite{fuentes25} and dynamic simulations~\cite{jitosho2021dynamics,li2021bioinspired}.
 While slow and accurate FEM simulators~\cite{faure2012sofa} have been used to model actuated vine robots~\cite{du2023finite}, these are inefficient for downstream tasks such as planning, control, and design that require high-throughput simulation.
 Recent work has addressed fast parallel simulation of these robots that accurately captures the bending and buckling behavior intrinsic to vine robots~\cite{robosoft_diff_sim}.
 However, no simulation framework has addressed efficient modeling of actuated vine robots under contact forces.

+While previous studies have captured the obstacle interactions of vine robots under passive deformation, this work achieves the integration of all key capabilities, including growth, pneumatic actuation, beam mechanics, and environmental contact.
+In this work, we provide for the first time the tools to design, model, control, and plan actuation for vine robots in contact-rich, complex environments.
+To validate our framework, we deploy the optimized designs in real environments and compare the performance with simulated predictions.
+Our major contributions include: